heemin32/documentation-website/_search-plugins/knn/nested-search-knn.md

 ## Inner hits

 When you retrieve documents based on matches in nested fields, by default, the response does not contain information about which inner objects matched the query.
 Thus, it is not apparent why the document is a match.
 To include information about the matching nested fields in the response, you can provide the `inner_hits` object in your query.
 To return only certain fields of the matching documents within `inner_hits`, specify the document fields in the `fields` array.
 Generally, you should also exclude `_source` from the results to avoid returning the whole document.
-The following example returns only the `color` inner field of the `nested_field`:
+The following example returns only the `color` inner field of the `nested_field`.

+Keep in mind that the parent document's score is determined by the highest score among its nested fields.
+However, in cases involving approximate nearest neighbor (ANN) search, the parent document's score might not always correspond to the highest score among its nested fields:

 ```json
 GET my-knn-index-1/_search